 There is always likely to be some debate about the role of donor organisations.
 The ability of some countries to be able to donate money to others is, in itself, a symptom of global inequality.
 Moreover, the ability to give money also brings with it the ability to define the conditions under which that money will be given.
 In the case of the IMF and World Bank, conditionality has involved the privatisation of industry and the concessioning of Mozambique's transport infrastructure.
 While privatisation seems to have generally received a bad press, due to its hasty implementation and lack of regulatory structures, concessioning appears to have had mixed results.
-Lessons should be learnt from both success and failure in considering future private sector involvement, but also take account of lessons learnt elsewhere (see, for example, Dibben et al 2004; von Holdt 2006).
+The important point to make here is that it is essential to learn lessons from both the successes and failures in the Mozambique in considering future private sector involvement, but also to take account of lessons learnt elsewhere (see, for example, Dibben et al, 2004; von Holdt, 2006).

-Inward investment is another area that has received very mixed reviews.
+Similarly, inward investment is another area that has received very mixed reviews.
 It is generally accepted that this has led to high levels of GDP, and thus a good reputation for Mozambique, but up until recently, the very favourable taxation concessions have resulted in dubious actual and short-term benefits.
 Time will tell whether new taxation regimes make a difference here.

 In terms of small scale development, there appears to have been some growth in small and medium sized enterprises and the recovery of agriculture.
-More generally, it is acknowledged that "small and medium sized enterprises form the engine of employment generation, facilitating a shift from the informal to the formal sector" (IMF and IDA 2006).
-However, this recovery is set against Mozambique's troubled past, and the neglect of the peasantry during rural development policies in the 1980s and 1990s, with marginal investment and few employment opportunities (Harrison 2000).
+More generally, it is acknowledged that "small and medium sized enterprises form the engine of employment generation, facilitating a shift from the informal to the formal sector" (IMF and IDA, 2006).
+However, this recovery is set against Mozambique's troubled past, and the neglect of the peasantry during Frelimo's rural development policies in the 1980s and 1990s, with marginal investment and few employment opportunities (Harrison, 2000).
 More specifically, in the light of the evidence provided above, the existing lack of rural roads, and low maintenance of roads in both the North and even the South of the country is likely to inhibit further development.

-A proposed agenda for future research on transport for trade in Mozambique would build on the evidence above, and take into account the need for both broad and localised economic growth.
-In order to facilitate this, future research projects might include: a longitudinal study of foreign direct investment in transport and taxation regimes; a detailed study of the concessioning of transport infrastructure; and a comprehensive mapping of the current status of railways, waterway and roads in both urban and rural Mozambique.
+An agenda for future research on transport for trade in Mozambique would build on the evidence gathered here, and assess the extent to which future developments generate both broad and localised economic growth.
+In order to facilitate this, a future research project might include a longitudinal study of foreign direct investment, and an evaluation of the implementation of new taxation regimes.
+A second project might examine in more detail the historical process of the concessioning of transport infrastructure, and, moreover, track experiences of further developments in this area.
+A third project might involve the use of Geographical Information Systems to map out the current status of railways, waterway and roads in both urban and rural Mozambique, in order to inform future policy options.